EU-OSHA/oira.statistics.deployment/README.md

     # make buildout

+### Creating the Databases

+During the first setup or if you get an error like

+    psql: FATAL:  database "xyz" does not exist

-To initialize the postgresql databases, run
+you will need to initialize the postgresql databases.
+Make sure

+* buildout has run sucessfully (`make buildout` or `bin/buildout`)
+* `PSQL_USER` (see Makefile) is set to a user who may create postgresql databases
+* your current user can use sudo to become `PSQL_USER`

+Once you're set, run

+    # make create-databases

+or, if you're already logged in as an appropriate user

     # psql -U postgres < scripts/create-databases.sql

-or

-    # make create-databases
+and then retry `make all`.

 # Usage